Initial Contact

 Admission Date Confirmation

-Once you are approved for surgery by the Preoperative Assessment Clinic, you will receive advance notice of your date for surgery.
-You will receive a sample Surgical Consent Form.
-Please familiarise yourself with the content.
-You do not need to sign and return this form; another will be provided for your signature on admission.
+Once approved for surgery by the Preoperative Assessment Clinic, you’ll get advance notice of your surgery date and a sample Surgical Consent Form to review.
+You don’t need to sign it now; another will be provided upon admission.

-Upon receipt of this letter, you must contact the Hospital to confirm your intention to attend.
-Failure to do so will result in the cancellation of your appointment.
-To confirm attendance or reschedule a surgical appointment, please contact the Admissions Department answering service, confirming your name, patient reference number and date of birth and leaving a short message to confirm your attendance or cancel the proposed date:
+Upon receiving this letter, contact the Hospital to confirm or reschedule your appointment.
+Call the Admissions Department’s answering service and provide your name, patient reference number, date of birth, and a brief message to confirm or cancel the appointment.

 +353 (1) 814 0334